vrthra/latexfs/README.md

 2. `_.tex` file is the same thing but the sections are simply added as `\include{section.tex}`.

+Deleting a section is to simply delete the corresponding file.
+To add a section, you have to add it in the `_.tex`.

 See also:
 1. https://dwheeler.com/essays/filenames-in-shell.html
 2. https://dwheeler.com/essays/fixing-unix-linux-filenames.html